CLan2021/LocoA/README.md

 # LocAnalysis
-My program "LocAnalysis" uses a combination of .txt output files from the Trikinetics Locomotor Activity Monitor device and a meta dataset that includes information on each test subject to create plots, perform statistical analyses, and generate predictions.
+My program "LocoA" uses a combination of .txt output files from the Trikinetics Locomotor Activity Monitor device and a meta dataset that includes information on each test subject to create plots, perform statistical analyses, and generate predictions.

 ### In development